Anisieu/OSSIX-Techical-assessiment/README.md

 Install the dependencies

 ### `yarn start` or `npm start`
-Start the server by default on [http://localhost:9000](http://localhost:9000)
+Start the server by default on [http://localhost:5000](http://localhost:5000)

+### `yarn build`
+Build static file for the server

+# Deploy

+Open project folder in your terminal and type the following:

+heroku create
+git push heroku master
+heroku open